 How much does CHIP cost families?

-The cost of CHIP will be different in each state, but it will never cost more than 5% of a family’s yearly income.
+The cost of the CHIP program will be different in each state, but it will never cost more than 5% of a family’s yearly income.
 On average, total out of pocket costs for families with CHIP range from $50-$150 per year per child.
 For families who qualify, CHIP will be cheaper than a Marketplace plan.

 Do I need to change doctors to use CHIP?

 Not necessarily!
 Physicians offices that accept Medicaid typically accept CHIP as well, and most pediatricians accept both, though the number of patients may be limited.
 The CDC reports that 70% of all office-based physicians nationwide will accept new Medicaid and CHIP patients.
-Those who have qualified for CHIP will receive an enrollment card in the mail, which will have a phone number on the back to call for help locating a participating office.
+Those who have qualified for the CHIP program will receive an enrollment card in the mail, which will have a phone number on the back to call for help locating a participating office.

 When and how can you apply for CHIP?